Fall Asleep Fast: the Best Tea for Sleep

 Valerian tea is a powerful sleep aid when it comes to treating insomnia and getting better sleep.
 It's use dates back to the 2nd century where it was prescribed in traditional medicine to reduce insomnia and anxiety.
 A scientific analysis of valerian root trials found that this tea shows moderate abilities to improve insomnia.
 Valerian tea is often suggested as an alternative to melatonin, a hormone that induces relaxation and sleep (9).

-This natural remedy has the potential to replace prescription drugs, which have dangerous side effects including hallucinations and drowsiness.
-It's important to note that this tea can have addictive qualities so it's best to use it sparingly in combination with one of these other sleep teas.
+This natural remedy has the potential to replace prescription drugs, which can have dangerous side effects including hallucinations and drowsiness.
+It's important to note that this tea can have addictive qualities so it's best to use it sparingly in combination with one or more of these other sleep teas.
 It can also interact with certain medications, so consult with a healthcare provider before using this tea to treat insomnia or other sleep conditions.

 7. Lemongrass Tea